Walter Bingham (journalist)

+Early life

-Walter Bingham was born in Karlsruhe, Germany, to an observant Jewish family.
+Bingham was born in Karlsruhe, Germany on 5 January 1924, to an observant Jewish family.
 His parents had moved from Poland to Germany as children.
-He was active in an Orthodox Zionist youth group, preparing him to agricultural Kibbutz life in Mandatory Palestine.
-Bingham witnessed the Nazi book burnings that followed soon after the Nazi Seizure of Power and personally experienced antisemitic bullying.
-As Bingham and his parents held Polish citizenship and were not German nationals, they were affected by Polenaktion - the arrest and expulsion of Polish Jews living in Germany.
+He was active in an Orthodox Zionist youth group, preparing him for agricultural kibbutz life in Mandatory Palestine.
+Bingham witnessed the Nazi book burnings that followed soon after the Nazi seizure of power and personally experienced antisemitic bullying.
+As Bingham and his parents held Polish citizenship and were not German nationals, they were affected by the Polenaktion - the arrest and expulsion of Polish Jews living in Germany.
 Bingham's father was arrested but he himself was not caught up in the sweep as he had been away from the family home at the time - his parents had sent him to a Jewish school in Mannheim.
 Shortly afterwards, Bingham witnessed the events of Kristallnacht.
-He survived the Holocaust because of a Kindertransport to Great Britain in 1939, where he lived for the most part in a Zionist Kibbutz type community.
+He survived the Holocaust because of a Kindertransport to Great Britain in 1939, where he lived for the most part in a Zionist kibbutz-type community.